Steak Bruschetta with French Onion Marmalade

 Next, smear the onion marmalade onto the baguette rounds.

 Sprinkle shredded gruyere cheese on top of the marmalade.
-(If you buy a block of gruyere, I recommend shredding it when your steak is searing or when the onions are caramelizing.)
+(If you buy a block of gruyere, shred it while your steak cooks or when the onions cook down.)

 Broil the bruschetta for about 5-6 minutes, or until the cheese is toasty and bubbly, and then remove from the broiler.